Predaotor/Marketplace/README.md

 # Marketplace Project

 Welcome to the Marketplace Project!
 This is a web application built with Django that allows users to register, upload, and sell their items.
 Users can view their items on a personal dashboard and manage their listings with ease.
+Users also can buy various products by contacting the seller directly to discuss the details and arrange the purchase.

 ## Features